Pat Stanton: International career

 Stanton was selected three times by the Scotland under-23 team early in his career.
 He won 16 caps for Scotland between 1966 and 1974, captaining the side three times.
 He also played for the Scotland under-21 team as an over-age player and represented the Scottish League.

-Coaching and management
+Coaching and managerial career

 Stanton got a start in coaching when Alex Ferguson made him his assistant at Aberdeen, a position he held for one season, that resulted in winning the Premier Division title together.
 He then managed Cowdenbeath, then Dunfermline Athletic.
 He returned to Hibs in 1982, but his spell in the manager's chair at Easter Road was unsuccessful and he resigned in 1984.
 Stanton was also manager of the Scotland semi pro team for the Four nations tournament in 1981 and 1982.

 Legacy

 "I can pay no higher tribute than to suggest that any aspiring youth would do well to copy Pat's code of conduct both on and off the field."